Seb2lyon/ClassGenerator/README.md

 The idea of this program come from the wonderfull website "Openclassrooms" which is made for beginners to learn programing langages.
 I've learned C++ from there : https://openclassrooms.com/courses/programmez-avec-le-langage-c

 I still have improvements to do, like :
-- improve the controls on the class' (and mother-class') name input
 - edit the Header Guard (to change it while typing class name)
 - add license reference in comments
 - add includes